Texas Tech University

 CRW Risk Education Summit is hosted early every spring semester to equip organization leadership with tools and skills focused around prevention models, problem identification, response, self-reporting, accountability, and Ladder of Risk.
 The CRW Risk Education Summit is developed to satisfy the requirements outlined in the Texas Education Code (§ 51.9361).

-• The invitation and reminders of the event to the Office of Fraternity & Sorority Life (FSL) community will be distributed through the email from the FSL Office.
+• The invitation and reminders of the event to the FSL Community from the FSL Office will be distributed through the email from the FSL Office

-• Required Attendance for each Fraternity & Sorority chapters:
+• Required attendance for each of the Fraternity & Sorority chapters:

-o Organizations without these positions or with students serving in more than one of the above positions will seek approval from Fraternity & Sorority Life for substitutions.
+• Organizations without these positions or with students serving in more than one of the above positions will seek approval from Fraternity & Sorority Life staff for substitutions.

-• Sanctions for Failure to Meet Attendance Requirement could include but are not limited to:
+• Sanctions for Failure to Meet Attendance Requirements could include but are not limited to:

-o Referral to the Office of Student Conduct, which may result in a status change for the organizations, and additional sanctions, which should be developed in a way that meets the desired learning outcomes for the missed event, such as one-on-one training with the appropriate council advisor for the student to make up the missed material or watching the recording of the event, if the event was recorded.
+• Referral to the Office of Student Conduct, which may result in a status change for the organization, and additional sanctions, which should be developed in a way that meets the desired learning outcomes for the missed event, such as case study's based on things covered during the Clay R. Warren trainings and follow-up meetings.

 Substitution Policy: